JetBrains/kotlin-web-site/docs/topics/reflection.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Compare the types of bound and the corresponding unbound references.
+Compare the types of the bound and the unbound references.
-Bound callable reference has its receiver "attached" to it, so the type of the receiver is no longer a parameter:
+The bound callable reference has its receiver "attached" to it, so the type of the receiver is no longer a parameter:

 ```kotlin
 val isNumber: (CharSequence) -> Boolean = numberRegex::matches